 the box office

-‘the box office’ is a solo i dance, which deconstructs ‘blaxploitation’ myths through staged scenes of urban violence, prostitution and addiction
+this is a 25 min solo i dance, which deconstructs ‘blaxploitation’ myths through representational scenes of gang violence, hookers and addicts

 And finally we come to Colin Poole, an ex-Rambert dancer turned independent artist.
 With a reputation for creating thought-provoking works, Poole has a rare talent for making the political palatable.
 Unlike the rest of the Dance Base programme, Poole shares the bill with himself, a double-bill of two very different works.